gee-community/ee-LandsatLinkr/README.md

     4. Set `project_dir` to 'users/your_EE_username/LandTrendr'
     5. Run the second and third code blocks
     6. Run the code blocks titled 'Remove MSS WRS-1 to WRS-2 images' and 'Remove MSS WRS-1 to TM images'
-    7. Check your Assets tab to see that the following folders are empty:
+    7. Check your Assets tab to ensure that the following folders are empty:
         * users/your_EE_username/LandTrendr/your_WRS_tile_ID/WRS1_to_TM
         * users/your_EE_username/LandTrendr/your_WRS_tile_ID/WRS1_to_WRS2
         * users/your_EE_username/LandTrendr/your_WRS_tile_ID/ (empty except for the 'ref' image and the folders listed above)

 ### Script Step 8.
-Run Landtrendr on the entire time series
+Run LandTrendr and display the fitted NDVI trend
+This step runs the [LandTrendr algorithm](https://emapr.github.io/LT-GEE/) on the NDVI band of the entire time series and displays an RGB image of the fitted NDVI trend to the map.

 1. Set LLR_STEP to 8 and run the script.
-This runs the LandTrendr algorithm on the entire Landsat image collection and saves it as a new variable `lt`.
+This will save the LandTrendr result as a new variable `lt` and adds a view of the resulting fitted NDVI trend to the map for visualization (this layer is called 'LandTrendr Fitted Result').
 ```js
 var LLR_STEP = 8;
 ```

-2. This will add the LandTrendr result to the map.
+2. Use the inspector tool to view the fitted NDVI trend at a given point in your study area.
+In this image, red corresponds to the fitted NDVI value in 1972, blue corresponds to the fitted NDVI value in 1996, and green corresponds to the fitted NDVI value in 2020.
+If you would like, you can change the years that are displayed by changing the layer's visualizations settings: select the cog symbol next to the layer name and use the drop down menus to change the year assigned to each band channel.

 ### Script Step 9.
-Display greatest disturbance map
+Display the year and magnitude of the greatest disturbance
+This step runs the [LandTrendr algorithm](https://emapr.github.io/LT-GEE/) on the NDVI band of the entire time series and calculates the year and magnitude of the greatest disturbance at each point during the full time series.

 1. Set LLR_STEP to 9 and run the script.
+This will (also) save the LandTrendr result as a new variable `lt` and then runs the function displayGreatestDisturbance() on this result to produce two layers:
+- Year of Detection (the year of the greatest decrease in NDVI/disturbance, displayed with a rainbow color ramp: 1972 in purple, 2020 in red)
+- Magnitude of Change (change in NDVI of the greatest decrease/disturbance, scaled by 100, also displayed in rainbow with lower values in purple and greater values in red)
 ```js
 var LLR_STEP = 9;
 ```

-2. This runs the LandTrendr algorithm on the entire Landsat image collection and saves it as a new variable `lt`.
-It then runs displayGreatestDisturbance() on this result to produce two layers:
-- Magnitude of greatest disturbance (change in NDVI scaled by 100)
+2. Use the inspector tool to view the year and magnitude of the greatest disturbance in NDVI at a given point.

-- Year of greatest disturbance (rainbow color ramp: 1972 in purple, 2020 in red)
+### Using the MSS assets beyond this workflow

+### Feedback